A flash sale email brings a spike in clicks, yet revenue barely moves. The real lift often comes from a different email type sent at a precise moment.

 7. Analytics And Testing Tools For Campaign Optimisation

 Analytics tools help improve performance by testing content, timing, and structure across funnel stages.
+They also show how well each of the seven essential components of an email is working in practice.

 Key Features: